Written by Jamie Bantleman

 For bodybuilders/fitness athletes the body is more likely to benefit from a source of carbohydrates as the body is more likely to utilise the nutrient better than someone aiming for fat loss.
 When you are training at a high intensity you may find that glucose levels are depleted and that energy can decrease at fast rate.
 To avoid this problem and increase your level of training and performance you should use a source of carbohydrate.
 This will eventually lead to increased strength and therefore improve your body composition.
 Alongside 37g carbohydrates and a branch chained amino acid profile of 2:1:1, our amazing supplement PRO:LONG is a great supplement for your intra-workout phase of nutrition.

 For those who are looking for fat loss it is very important to maintain lean muscle tissue to avoid catabolism and then further increase body fat.
 To do this, you must avoid a huge catabolic reaction when training.
 Although we will find that there will be some kind of a catabolic effect when training, minimising this would see great benefits.
-To do this, I would advise taking MyAmino Complex.
-This is a supplement packed with amino acids and other key vitamins to reduce muscle loss.
-It will also help improve both cognitive function and strength therefore maintaining a high level of intensity throughout your session.
+To do this, I would advise taking Myamino Energy.
+This is a supplement packed with amino acids, BCAAs and natural caffeine which will help improve both cognitive function and strength, therefore maintaining a high level of intensity throughout your session.

 For those aiming for increased level of sporting performance we may look at both electrolytes and carbohydrates due to what is lost through sweat.
 An increased level of electrolytes will also aid prevention of muscular cramps and the carbohydrate content in your supplementation will work in the same way as it would for a bodybuilder or fitness athlete.
 It would simply reduce the effect of glucose depletion and maintain your high level of performance.
 Electrofuel will provide the body with 45g of carbohydrates as well as electrolytes through coconut water.